-The database will not only help industry collate their own data for individual business purposes, but the collated, de-identified data will be used to better inform domestic regulations and requirements as well as assisting with Australia’s input in international standards setting, such as through Codex (the international food safety standard setting body).
+Food Safety Database – This project developed a database to capture and monitor the levels of contaminants such as heavy metals, mycotoxins, ergot, pyrrolizidine alkaloids and radiation in grains, with users being able to add and assess their own analysis test data.
+This database will help industry to collate their own data for individual business purposes, with the collated, de-identified data to be used to better inform domestic regulations and requirements as well as assisting with Australia’s input in international standards setting, such as through Codex (the international food safety standard setting body).

 Ensuring the consistency of quality in Australian produce is important in maintaining our international reputation.
 Australian grains are no exception.
 That is where a project by McMullen Consulting may help; by investigating the existing sampling systems used when loading grain in containers for export, it aims to develop recommendations for consistent sampling protocols for use by the industry.

 Over the last year, McMullen Consulting has been investigating the best way to sample grain in Australia by comparing overseas sampling systems and determining relevant aspects that may be adopted in Australia.
 McMullen Consulting also worked with Australian container packers to assess current methods of sampling used in Australia.